Taiwan Bubble Tea || What is Boba? Your Complete Guide

 There are many versions of the origin of Taiwan bubble tea, however, so you can decide which one you believe!

-Taiwan bubble tea/boba fall under 3 different categories.
+Taiwan bubble tea/boba falls under 3 different categories.

 1. Tea (with milk)